Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 For each consequential decision, authority and accountability must still be explicit.

-## Shared Decisions Need Explicit Authority
+## Shared Decisions Still Need an Owner

-Some decisions require multiple perspectives.
+Some decisions cannot be made responsibly from a single perspective.

-Selecting a strategic platform may involve:
+Selecting a strategic platform may require input from business and product leadership, Enterprise Architecture, security, finance, procurement, and operations.

-- Business and product leadership
-- Enterprise Architecture
-- Security
-- Finance and procurement
-- Operations

-That does not mean the decision should belong to a vague collective.
+In practice, this is where organizations often confuse participation with authority.
+Because many people need to contribute, the decision gradually becomes something that âthe groupâ owns.
+Meetings continue, concerns accumulate, and nobody is quite sure who can bring the discussion to a close.

+Multiple perspectives do not require vague collective accountability.

-A shared process still needs explicit decision authority, whether it sits with an individual role or a clearly defined collective body.
+A shared process still needs an explicit decision authority.
+That authority may sit with an individual or a formally mandated body, but participants should understand where input ends and the decision begins.

 Shared decisions also require shared understanding.
 Approaches such as EDGY can help participants examine the same enterprise through complementary perspectives of identity, experience, and architecture.[^edgy]

-This does not replace explicit authority or accountability.

-It improves the context in which the decision is made.
+This improves the context in which the decision is made.
+It does not replace authority or accountability.

-> Shared language informs the decision.
+Shared language can inform the decision.
 Clear decision rights determine who makes it.

 ## Decision Rights Enable Autonomy

 Autonomy is not created by telling teams to move faster.

-It is created by making clear what teams can decide without asking permission.
+It emerges when teams know which decisions they can make without asking permission.

-Teams need to know:
+Teams need to understand:

 - Which decisions are theirs
 - Which guardrails apply